 Russell grew up in Miami and has spent many years photographing landscapes in South Florida.
 Much of that time he has been searching for the perfect mangrove shot, yet he never seemed to find a setting that captured the magic of the mangrove.
 These amazing trees shelter and nourish creatures of the land, the sea and the skies above.
 For a man who has spent his life studying coastal environments and biology, mangroves are sacred and no ordinary photograph would do them justice.
 After more than 30 years of effort, everything came together.
 As the sun began to set on Anne's Beach in the Florida Keys, Russell raced along the boardwalk, waded a few feet into the water and balanced on slippery rocks to capture this image.
 This is noteworthy because he was barely six weeks out from invasive foot surgery and still healing.
 Nevertheless, Angela saw the potential for the photograph and held off on reminding him of the numerous doctor instructions he had violated until the photographer, the camera and this wonderful image were safely back on dry land.

-Russell’s father was a columnist who covered horse racing for the Miami News for more than 30 years, so it’s no wonder that Russell finds himself drawn to the rolling hills and horse farms of Kentucky.
-Just outside Lexington on an overcast summer day, we came across these two gentle souls.
-As we wandered and watched, they stayed close to one another nickering and nuzzling from time to time.
-Then the stars aligned to give us that once-in-a-lifetime image.
-We were in the right place with camera ready when they lowered their heads and brought them together in heart-like pose of absolute tenderness.
+Russell’s father covered horse racing for the Miami News for more than 30 years, so it’s no wonder that Russell finds himself drawn to the rolling hills and horse farms of Kentucky.
+On an overcast summer day as we were rambling through the countryside, we came across these two gentle souls.
+For hours, they stayed close to one another, playfully nuzzling from time-to-time.
+Then the stars aligned to give us this once-in-a-lifetime image.
+We were ready when they lowered their heads and brought them together in a heart-like pose of absolute tenderness.
 For one incredible moment, the world was just us and these magical Bluegrass Beauties.